It’s important to understand that our usage patterns play a major part in the size of our power bills.

-So to put all this consumption vs pricing talk into perspective, you’ve got a handy little tool at your fingertips.
+So to help you see what’s going on, you’ve got a handy little tool at your fingertips.
 Login to your Flick account online, and meet the Analyse tab!

 In the top right corner of your usage chart on the Analyse tab, the dropdown list allows you to select a month, week or day view of your consumption data.